naokazuterada/MarkdownTOC/README.md

 - Insertion of TOC based on headings in [Markdown] document
 - Automatic refresh of TOC when [Markdown] document is saved
 - Customizing generation of TOC using attributes
+- Auto link when heading has anchor defined
 - Auto linking for _clickable_ TOC
 - Manipulation of auto link ids
 - Control of depth listed in TOC
 - Ordered or unordered style for TOC elements
-- Auto link when heading has anchor defined
-- Indentation prefix
+- Specify custom indentation prefix

 ### Insertion of TOC based on headings in Markdown document